Mic92/sops-nix/README.md

 $ sops -d krb5.keytab > /tmp/krb5.keytab
 ```

-This is how it can be included in your configuration.nix:
+This is how it can be included in your `configuration.nix`:

 ```nix
 {